Mohitoo6/Meesho-sales-analysis/README.md

 - **Regional Contributions:**
   - Sales were strongest in Uttar Pradesh and Tamil Nadu.
+  - Highest revenue generated from Gujarat and West Bengal.

 ---